• Skip to primary navigation

 • To make a bacon egg casserole.

-• To top beef burgers, turkey burgers, pork burgers or duck burgers.
+• To top beef burgers, healthy air fryer turkey burgers, healthy pork burgers or duck burgers.

 How to store:

 This bacon is best if eaten and served right away.
-If you do have any leftovers I recommend storing the bacon in the fridge in an air tight container for up to 5 days.
+If you do have any leftovers I recommend storing the bacon in the fridge in an airtight container for up to 5 days.
+I do not recommending trying to freeze cooked bacon.

 Strips of cooked bacon on a plate.